src-d/blog/content/post/handshakes_pagerank.md

 [power iteration](https://en.wikipedia.org/wiki/Power_iteration) or
 [Arnoldi iteration](https://en.wikipedia.org/wiki/Arnoldi_iteration).

-Unfortunately, this is not applicable to our case: we've got the sparse matrix with many zeros.
+Unfortunately, this is not applicable to our case: we've got a sparse matrix with a lot of zeros.
 Practically speaking, the greatest eigenvalue corresponds to an eigenvector with negative elements.
 We need to do something.
 Luckily, we are not the only ones who hit this problem.
 So did Larry and Sergey back in 1998.
 They studied the similar adjacency matrix of WWW pages.
 Each element